Capksz/DMS-Final-Project/README.md

 1. Clone or download the project, open the folder with a code editor of choice.
 2. Download these [files](https://drive.google.com/drive/folders/1GhwZqpVS8e4JrZPaApRALSExSvl8Pyfg?usp=sharing) (must be NYU authorized), put them in the ```DMS-Final-Project/ML``` folder.
 3. In the code editor, open the terminal.
 Note that the terminal should be in the base folder DMS-Final-Project and not in one of the subdirectories like ML or app.
+Note that you can also do this with Powershell or Terminal without having to use the code editor.
+Just ensure you have Python installed.
+4. Run ```pip install pipenv``` if you do not have pipenv in your pc.
-4. Run ```pipenv install``` to install the dependencies.
+5. Run ```pipenv install``` to install the dependencies.
-5. Run ```pipenv shell``` to start the virtual environment shell.
+6. Run ```pipenv shell``` to start the virtual environment shell.
-6. Run ```python ./ML/mltrainer.py```, this will create the ML files.
+7. Run ```python ./ML/mltrainer.py```, this will create the ML files.
-7. Run ```python ./app/app.py```, this will start the web app.
+8. Run ```python ./app/app.py```, this will start the web app.
 Access the url provided by the shell.

 ## Logins